Board of Directors

 Social Worker with Spearfish Regional Home Health, Hospice and Palliative Care.
 Earned Bachelor of Science degrees in History and Psychology from Black Hills State College (now BHSU)

 Sharon's professional career provided a variety of positions at South Dakota Department of Social Services and she also served the Board of Directors with Big Brother/Big Sisters, Rapid City Area Senior Companion, Ponderosa Apt Large Board, Spearfish Cooperative Preschool, is a volunteer/sub with the Good Shepherd Clinic a Board Member for the Health Ministry Team for the United Methodist Church in Spearfish.

-Karen Griffith served on the Board of Directors from 2002-2009 and from 2010 to present
+Karen Griffith, Secretary and on the Board of Directors from 2002-2009 and from 2010 to present

-Manager of Black Hills Counseling.
-Earned her Bachelor of Arts in Psychology from Northeastern University, Boston and her MA/MS Ed. in Agency Counseling from the University of Nebraska-Kearney
+Founding member of Black Hills Counseling where she had a private counseling practice until 2017.
+Karen earned her Bachelor of Arts in Psychology from Northeastern University, Boston, MA, and her MA/MS Ed. in Agency Counseling from the University of Nebraska-Kearney

 Verla Little, Serving on the Board of Directors since July 2015

 Corporal with Spearfish Police Department.
 Earned her Bachelor of Science in Biology with a minor in Geology/Geography from BHSU

 Verla began her law enforcement career in 1998 with the Spearfish Police Department and has a strong sense of community and helping residents feel safe.
 Verla has served as a member of the Lawrence County Child Protection Team and the Spearfish Community Coalition.
 She is a certified DARE Instructor and is the Vice President of the South Dakota DARE Officers Association.
 Her training and expertise enable her to recognize that education and support are key components necessary for victims of violence to recovery from trauma and heal.